chrispsn/monotreme/README.md

 # Monotreme

 Monotreme helps you see and edit data in files via your browser.
-You choose the file's location (local drive filepath or web server URL).
+You choose the file's location (local path or remote URL).

 ![Example GIF](example.gif)